carbonleakage/ReadingNotes/ComposingPrograms.md

 ### Expression vs Statement
 Statements differ fundamentally from the expressions.
 They have no value.
 Instead of computing something, executing a control statement determines what the interpreter should do next.

 Assignment, ```def, return``` are examples of statements.
 These lines of Python code are not themselves expressions, although they all contain expressions as components.
 Rather than being evaluated, statements are executed.
 Each statement describes some change to the interpreter state, and executing a statement applies that change.
-As we have seen for ```return``` and assignment statements, executing statements can involve evaluating subexpressions contained within them.
+As we have seen for ```return``` and assignment statements, executing statements can involve evaluating sub-expressions contained within them.

 Expressions can also be executed as statements, in which case they are evaluated, but their value is discarded.
 Executing a pure function has no effect, but executing a non-pure function can cause effects as a consequence of function application.